rl-institut/SimBA/docs/source/simulation_parameters.rst

      - Name of the station the trip starts at
      - Warschauer Straße
    * - departure_time
-     - Date and Time at which bus starts trip
+     - Date and time at which bus starts trip (ISO-Format)
      - 2022-03-13T10:25
    * - arrival_name
      - Name of the station the trip ends at
      - Ostbahnhof Berlin
    * - arrival_time
-     - Date and Time at which bus completes trip (e.g. yyyy-mm-ddThh:mm[:ss])
+     - Date and Time at which bus completes trip (ISO-Format) (e.g. yyyy-mm-ddThh:mm[:ss])
      - 2022-03-13T10:30
    * - distance
      - Distance traveled in **m**